-According to the "Distributor Measures", "fund distribution" refers to such activities as opening fund transaction accounts for investors, publicizing and promoting funds, handling the offering, subscription and redemption of fund units as well as providing inquiry about the information on fund transaction accounts.
+According to the "Distributor Measures", "Fund Distribution" means activities of opening fund transaction accounts for investors, publicizing and promoting funds, handling offering/subscription/redemption of fund units and inquiring on fund transaction accounts.

-"Fund distributors" refer to organizations registered with the CSRC or its local offices which have obtained fund distribution business qualification.
-Without registration, no entity or individual can engage in fund distribution business.
-Fund distributors are different from fund service agencies engaged in payment, unit registration, information technology system and other service business related to fund distribution.
+"Fund Distributors" means organizations registered with the CSRC or its local offices and qualified to engage in fund distribution business.
+Without registration, no entity or individual may engage in fund distribution business.
+Fund distributors are different from fund service agencies engaging in distribution-related service of payment, unit registration, information technology system, and so forth.

-"Independent fund distributors" refer to organizations that specialize in the distribution of publicly raised funds and privately raised securities investment funds.
-Unless otherwise stipulated by the CSRC, any independent fund distributor shall not engage in any other businesses.
+"Independent Fund Distributors" means organizations specialized in distribution of publicly raised funds and privately raised securities investment funds.
+Unless otherwise provided for by the CSRC, independent fund distributor may not engage in any other business.

-In addition, the "Distributor Measures" set forth the requirements of independent fund distributors.
-Each shareholder of an independent fund distributor and the controlling shareholder or actual controller of the shareholder shall neither hold shares in more than two independent fund distributors nor control more than one of the independent fund distributors, except as otherwise provided by the CSRC.
+The "Distributor Measures" sets forth the requirements for independent fund distributors.
+Neither shareholder of an independent fund distributor nor controlling shareholder or actual controller of the shareholders may either hold shares in more than two independent fund distributors or control more than one of the independent fund distributors, except as otherwise provided for by the CSRC.

-An independent fund distributor shall ensure the independence of its business, employees and business place, and shall not confuse it with any shareholder, actual controller or related party, or give permission to any other institution to conduct businesses in its name.
-Employees of independent fund distributors shall not hold business position in any other organization, unless otherwise stipulated by laws and regulations and the CSRC.
-It is necessary for an independent fund distributor to establish branches that the independent fund distributor has conducted fund distribution business consecutively for not less than three complete fiscal years, with the average daily fund sales for the most recently completed fiscal year not less than 10 billion yuan.
+An independent fund distributor shall ensure its independence in terms of business, employees and place of business from those of any of its shareholder, actual controller or related party, or any other institution.
+Employees of independent fund distributors may not hold positions in any other organizations, unless otherwise provided for by laws and regulations or the CSRC.
+Independent fund distributors desiring to establish a branch shall first meet the requirements as follows: (i) having engaged in fund distribution business for over three consecutive and complete fiscal years, and (ii) the daily average quantity of distributed fund for the latest fiscal year being not less than RMB10,000,000.

-A fund distributor and its employees shall not be under any of the following circumstances when conducting fund distribution:
+Neither a fund distributor nor its employees may engage in fund distribution activities if under any of the following circumstances:

-- (i) having false records, misleading statements, or major omissions; - (ii) making promises, in violation of the provisions, that no income or principal is subject to losses or that the amount and proportion of losses is limited: - (iii) forecasting the fund investment performance or publicizing the prospective yield rate; - (iv) misleading investors to purchase any fund product that does not match their risk tolerance; - (v) failing to effectively disclose to investors the important information on the subjects actually conducting fund distribution and the fund products distributed, or obscuring the aforesaid important information by means of excessive packaging service platform or service brand;
+(i) false records, misleading statements, or major omissions;

+(ii) promises, in violation of the provisions, of no or limited amount/proportion of losses in income or principal;

+(iii) prediction on fund investment performance or publicity of prospective yield rate;

+(iv) seducing investors to purchase any fund product that beyond their risk bearing capacities;

+(v) failure to effectively disclose to investors important information on the actual distributor or the fund products distributed or obscuring such information by glossing over the service platform or the service brand;

-- (vi) distributing funds in the form of lottery, rebate or gifts in kind, insurance or fund units; - (vii) handling fund distribution business, distributing or publicizing fund publicity and promotional materials or offering fund products to the general public before the registration of fund offering application is completed; - (viii) failing to distribute funds at a time specified in the laws and regulations, the provisions of the CSRC, the prospectus and the announcement on offering of fund products, or altering the offering date of fund products without making the required announcement; - (ix) embezzling the fund distribution settlement capital or fund units; evading the closed-loop operation requirements of fund distribution settlement capital by illegal means such as fund unit transfer, or damaging the safety of investors' capital; - (x) using or promising to use fund assets or fund distribution business to transfer or exchange interests; - (xi) leaking relevant information of investors or non-public information concerning fund investment operation in violation of provisions; - (xii) distributing funds at the expenses lower than the cost; - (xiii) implementing discriminative, exclusive and bundled sales arrangements; and - (xiv) other circumstances as prohibited by the CSRC.
+(vi) distributing funds by the means of lottery, rebate or giving out material gifts, insurance, fund units or other presents;

+(vii) engaging in fund distribution business, disseminating/releasing fund promotion materials to the general public; or offering fund units to them before the application for fund offering registration is duly completed;

+(viii) distributing funds not at the time provided for by the laws and regulations, the CSRC rules, the prospectus or the fund units offering announcement; or altering fund unit offering date without required announcement;

+(ix) misappropriation of fund distribution settlement capital or fund units; irregularly evading the close-loop operation requirements for fund distribution settlement capital by the means of, inter alia, fund unit transfer to the detriment of investors' capital safety;

+(x) using or promising to use fund assets or fund distribution business for the purpose of benefit transfer or benefit exchange;

+(xi) leaking relevant information of investors or non-public information concerning fund investment operation in violation of provisions;

+(xii) distributing funds at the expenses lower than the cost;

+(xiii) implementing discriminative, exclusive and bundled sales arrangements; and

+(xiv) other circumstances prohibited by the CSRC.